foundata/guidelines/oci-container-image-guide.md

 - ConClear version and source revision.
 - Guide title, repository, path and revision.
 - SHA-256 digest of `conclear.toml`.
-- Host architecture, ConClear run identity and optional observed CI context.
+- Host architecture, ConClear run identity, builder identity and optional observed CI context.
 - Signer mode and identity.
 - Digests of verified evidence.

-Identities MUST come from embedded ConClear data and observations by the authorized release environment, not caller-supplied values.
+Identities MUST come from protected release configuration, embedded ConClear data and observations by the authorized release environment, not caller-supplied values.

 ConClear's release behavior MUST be independent of the command's caller.
 A protected release profile MAY configure CI context handling as `omit`, `observe`